Cosgrove High School

 In 2019 student enrolments were 183.
-The school principal is Andrew Woodham.
+The school principal is Anthony Coe.

 History

 Established in 1951 as the Robert Cosgrove Modern School, in 1962 the school's name was changed to the Robert Cosgrove High School, and in 1968 changed to its current name, Cosgrove High School.

 In November 2020, a fire broke out in one of the buildings which hosted Year 9 and 10 students, as well as staff offices.
 All students were temporarily relocated to Claremont College for two weeks as repairs were being done.
 Two teenagers were charged with arson in response.

 Houses

 Cosgrove High School has four houses: